 Often times, winning over the consumer in the consideration phase takes some old-fashioned selling:

-- Your website needs to explain the benefits of your product over the competition’s
+- Your content needs to address the question, and then offer an answer that highlights the benefits of your product

-- Your website needs to offer “proof” of your product’s supremacy, via things such as testimonials and 3rd party reviews
+- Your content needs to offer proof of your product’s supremacy, via things such as testimonials and 3rd party reviews

 If a customer is considering your product on your site, they’re looking for both proof that your product is good and justification for “taking the leap” when they buy.
 Marketing to these consumers is all about instilling confidence in your product’s quality, reliability, durability, and value.